History of Germany during World War I: 1918

 The attrition warfare now caught up to both sides.
 Germany had used up all the best soldiers they had, and still had not conquered much territory.
 The British likewise were bringing in youths of 18 and unfit and middle-aged men, but they could see the Americans arriving steadily.
 The French had also nearly exhausted their manpower.
-Berlin had calculated it would take months for the Americans to ship all their men and equipment—but the U.S. troops arrived much sooner, as they left their heavy equipment behind, and relied on British and French artillery, tanks, airplanes, trucks and equipment.
+Berlin had calculated it would take months for the Americans to ship all their soldiers and equipment—but the U.S. troops arrived much sooner, as they left their heavy equipment behind, and relied on British and French artillery, tanks, airplanes, trucks and equipment.
 Berlin also assumed that Americans were fat, undisciplined and unaccustomed to hardship and severe fighting.
 They soon realized their mistake.
-The Germans reported that "The qualities of the [Americans] individually may be described as remarkable.
+The Germans reported that "[t]he qualities of the [Americans] individually may be described as remarkable.
 They are physically well set up, their attitude is good...
 They lack at present only training and experience to make formidable adversaries.
 The men are in fine spirits and are filled with naive assurance."

-By September 1918, the Central Powers were exhausted from fighting, the American forces were pouring into France at a rate of 10,000 a day, the British Empire was mobilised for war peaking at 4.5 million men and 4,000 tanks on the Western Front.
+By September 1918, the Central Powers were exhausted from fighting, the American forces were pouring into France at a rate of 10,000 a day, the British Empire was mobilised for war peaking at 4.5 million soldiers and 4,000 tanks on the Western Front.
 The decisive Allied counteroffensive, known as the Hundred Days Offensive, began on 8 August 1918—what Ludendorff called the "Black Day of the German army."
 The Allied armies advanced steadily as German defenses faltered.

 Although German armies were still on enemy soil as the war ended, the generals, the civilian leadership—and indeed the soldiers and the people—knew all was hopeless.
 They started looking for scapegoats.
 The hunger and popular dissatisfaction with the war precipitated revolution throughout Germany.
-By 11 November Germany had virtually surrendered, the Kaiser and all the royal families had abdicated, and the German Empire had been replaced by the Weimar Republic.
+By 11 November Germany had virtually surrendered, the Kaiser and all the royal families had abdicated, and the German Empire fell.